Jonas Brothers Bring Out Daddy Yankee, Sebastián Yatra During Concert

-Daddy Yankee, Sebastián Yatra & Natti Natasha Join Jonas Brothers During 'Happiness Begins Tour' Opening Night
+Sebastián Yatra, Daddy Yankee & Natti Natasha Join Jonas Brothers During 'Happiness Begins Tour' Opening Night

 What a show!

 The Jonas Brothers kicked off their Happiness Begins Tour at the AmericanAirlines Arena in Miami, Florida, on Wednesday -- and brought out some amazing special guests!
-Nick, Joe and Kevin Jonas were joined onstage by Daddy Yankee, Sebastián Yatra and Natti Natasha during night one of their tour.
+Nick, Joe and Kevin Jonas were joined onstage by Sebastián Yatra, Daddy Yankee and Natti Natasha during night one of their tour.

 The artists surprised fans with a special rendition of their new single, "Runaway," which they released in June.
 ET's Kevin Frazier caught up with Yatra backstage ahead of the performance, where the 24-year-old singer revealed how he was feeling.